animegakuen/cosplayeval_back/README.md

 Firstly you need `nim` installed, which I recommend using [`choosenim`](https://github.com/dom96/choosenim) for that.
 Once installed you can just `cd` into this project and run:

-1. `nimble install` to install the dependencies of this project.
+1. `nimble install -d` to install the dependencies of this project.
 2. `nimble build -d:release` to build it in release form.
-3. `./cosplayer_data` to run the compiled binary.
+3. `./cosplayeval_back` to run the compiled binary.

 By default it runs in port `5000` using `http` so you can do requests to `http://localhost:5000` (or whatever internal/public IP).

+## Configuration

+By changing [`api.cfg`](./api.cfg) you can change the path of where your cosplayer and vote data is stored, there are `JSON` files and are by default in `./data/cosplayers.json` and `./data/votes.json`.

 # Endpoints